 - The other parent may feel like they need a fresh start in a new location;

 - A parent might be offered a better job;

 - They might be offered a promotion in another area.

 Any one of these things (or another reason entirely) could have you facing a situation where you wake up and find out your former partner has moved somewhere else without telling you, or is about to do that.

-Parents who are separated but have been able to remain on the friendliest of terms will still look after themselves first and choose not to tell you something they know you won’t agree with, if they can get away with it, or may just be intent on deciding to move away even though they know the other parent won’t think that is best for the Child or their relationship with the other child.
+Parents who are separated but have been able to remain on the friendliest of terms, will still look after themselves first and choose not to tell you something they know you won’t agree with, if they can get away with it, or may just be intent on deciding to move away even though they know the other parent won’t think that is best for the Child or their relationship with the other child.

 The best time to get your former partner to agree to a clause preventing them from relocating is before their circumstances change and they start thinking about it.